 I more less followed the Via Egnatia, but without looking at my GPS I constantly lost the route.
 When I walked on a road I missed the my turn, had to walk back and when I was “in the fields” I couldn’t trust my instincts if it came to walking the most logical route.
 So annoying.
 And old Roman stuff I didn’t see.
 Perhaps in Elbassan, but that was still 60 km away.
 In Prrenjas Fshat I had a breakdown.
 Stupid route, stupid people, stupid roads.
 I didn’t feel comfortable, I didn’t enjoy the walk and I wasn’t so sure I would find a pleasant place to camp.
 Begging kids, staring men, women yelling.
 Dogs, garbage and abandoned buildings.

 Maybe it was Albania that I needed to give some more time, maybe I shouldn’t have had any expectations, because they often lead to disappointment.
 Or maybe I wasn’t that motivated after all.
-Before noon I hiked over 25 kilometers, not bad, but I didn’t like any of it.
+Before noon I hiked over 25 kilometres, not bad, but I didn’t like any of it.
 Too bad.
 While I tried to find a way to calm down, people gathered around me.
 Many people.
 Leave me alone, I wanted to shout, but I didn’t.
 There were people everywhere.
 They didn’t stop talking.
 The Albanian language is a mystery to me.
 Just like the Albanian way of helping.
 A lot of noise, gestures and touching.
 No smiles.
 Don’t know how or why, but when I said I was on my way to Elbassan a guy stopped a car and suddenly I had a ride.
 No time to think it through.
 Yes or no. I took the ride.

 The driver with a difficult name dropped me at the gas station short after Elbassan.
 During the ride I was in shock with the amount of accidents I saw.
 First there was a car total loss blocking the other side of the road.
 It looked like the other car got away, but who knows.
-Then a few kilometers further a big truck layed on its side, not blocking the road, because it was sliding down towards the river.
+Then a few kilometres further a big truck layed on its side, not blocking the road, because it was sliding down towards the river.
 Later we drove behind a car that either had no idea how to drive or the driver was drunk.
 He made it impossible to pass him because every time my driver tried to pass, the drunk driver went to the left lane as well.
 Crazy.